Introduction: What is LiDar? How is it Used in Robotic Vision?

 It is an amazing robotic solution for deep learning, as it can provide the 3D models needed for training data sets.
 LiDAR is also often used in conjunction with other sensor technologies, such as overlapping cameras and inertial measurement units (IMUs).
 This allows for a more complete understanding of the world and increases accuracy.

 It is easy to implement machine vision to machine learning with LiDAR data, as they can convert it into a 2D point cloud.
-However, extracting features from 3D point clouds can be more challenging.
+Extracting features from 3D point clouds can be more challenging.
 This is an area of active research, and several different approaches to machine vision solutions are being developed.

 Autonomous robots are becoming increasingly common, and LiDAR is playing a big role in this trend.
 Many autonomous mobile robots are equipped with LiDAR sensors to help them navigate their surroundings.
 This is especially important for robots that need to operate in dynamic environments such as warehouses or hospitals.